zhiliang-lin/academic-lin/content/home/teaching.md

 active = true
 date = 2020-09-10T00:00:00

-# Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
+# Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a '#'.
-title = "Statistics for Communication Studies" subtitle = ""

-title = "Web Data Scraping"
+title = "Teaching"
-subtitle = ""
+subtitle = "Courses I have taught as a lecturer"

 # Order that this section will appear in.
 weight = 60
 +++

-This is an example of using the *custom* widget to create your own homepage section.

-To remove this section, either delete `content/home/teaching.md` or edit the frontmatter of the file to deactivate the widget by setting `active = true`.
+As a lecturer at Guangzhou Nanfang College, I have designed and taught the following courses:

+* ### Statistics for Communication Studies
+    This course introduces fundamental statistical concepts and their application in communication research, covering descriptive statistics, probability, inference, regression, and ANOVA using Excel, SPSS and Python.

+* ### New Media Data Analysis
+    This course focuses on analyzing data from digital platforms.
+Students learn to handle APIs, process textual data, and apply analytical techniques like sentiment analysis and topic modeling to understand online communication.

+* ### Web Data Scraping
+    A practical, hands-on course where students learn to collect data from the web using Python libraries such as BeautifulSoup and Scrapy, while also covering the ethical considerations of data collection.